fbpx

 Straddling the Serchio River in the region of Tuscany, Lucca is one of the most popular and best day trips from Florence by train.

-This city is famous for its well-preserved Renaissance buildings as well as for being the birthplace of the great Italian opera composer Puccini.
+This city is famous for its well-preserved Renaissance buildings and for being the birthplace of the great Italian opera composer Puccini.

 How To Get from Florence to Lucca by Train

 From Firenze Santa Maria Novella, hop on a direct Trenitalia REG service to Lucca station.
-This journey takes around one hour and 45 minutes and there are around 45 trains per day.
+This journey takes around one hour and 45 minutes, with around 45 trains per day.
 Ticket prices start from €8.10.

 Florence to Perugia Day Trips

-Perugia is the capital of the Umbria region so taking a day trip from Florence to Perugia by train is a great choice if you want to explore another Italian regional capital.
+Perugia is the capital of the Umbria region.
+Taking a day trip from Florence to Perugia by train is an excellent choice if you want to explore another Italian regional capital.

-Just some of Perugia’s highlights include a stunning marble fountain in the central piazza and the medieval Priori Palace which displays local Umbrian art.
+Some of Perugia’s highlights include a stunning marble fountain in the central piazza and the medieval Priori Palace displaying local Umbrian art.
+Don’t miss the Roman ruins scattered throughout the historic center, which add layers of history to the city’s already rich heritage.

 Perugia is a cute town to visit from Florence.